2025-2026 Right to Counsel in Guardianship Cases Overview

 NEW JERSEY | AB 965.
 A bill in New Jersey would also narrow the right to counsel.
 Currently, the court must appoint counsel for any adult respondent who’s unrepresented, regardless of income.
 The proposed law would require appointment only for those who cannot afford an attorney.

 IDAHO | SB 1240.
-A bill in Idaho would change the right to counsel in the overwhelming majority of proceeding types (including by permitting appointment of counsel for objecting parents where the current law is silent and potentially weakening the right to counsel for children by shifting to a discretionary, rather than mandatory, appointment of counsel).
+A bill in Idaho changed the right to counsel in the overwhelming majority of proceeding types, including by permitting appointment of counsel for objecting parents where prior law was silent and weakening the right to counsel for children by shifting to a discretionary, rather than mandatory, appointment of counsel.
+It also specifies that an adult respondent’s attorney is client-directed but weakened protections in conservatorship cases.

 Adopting the UGCOPA Act